codebrainz/geany-themes/README.markdown

 # Geany Color Themes #

+_UPDATE: if you aren't using the development version of Geany from Git or Subversion, you need to use the [deprecated branch][depr_branch] instead.
+The current master branch is using a new feature since the last Geany release and so is not compatible._

 geany-themes is a set of filedefs and colorschemes containing some really nice themes.
 I have ported almost all of the existing Geany themes I could find to use the new filedefs so that you can still use those if you like them.
 Also